For more information about this blog post, please contact Khaled J. Klele, Ryan M. Magee, Labinot Alexander Berlajolli, or Daniel J. Parziale.

 the “Toolkit on State Actions to

-Mitigate COVID‑19 Prevalence in Nursing Homes
+Mitigate COVID‑19 Prevalence in Nursing Homes.”
+To better

 assist nursing homes’ response to the pandemic, the toolkit details actions and